-This summer, Carol Sontag joined members of the Ice911 Research team in the Arctic.
-Journey of hope chronicles her time there and below is a little more about why she got involved with Ice911.
+This summer, Carol Sontag joined members of our team in the Arctic.
+Journey of hope chronicles her time there, and below is a little more about why she got involved with our work.

 I receive numerous emails from many worthy organizations, but they lack direct human to human appeal.
 I thought if I could reach people and write a personal message, they might take the time out of their busy day to read and respond to the importance of what Ice911 is doing.

-I want people to know that Ice911 might just be the single most important environmental organization of our time.
+I want people to know that your work might just be the single most important environmental organization of our time.
 You would be joining forces with a movement that could alter the course of the earth in a positive direction.
-Ice911 has taught me to be optimistic, to stay positive and keep my eye on the ultimate goal: slowing the Arctic ice melt.
+The team has taught me to be optimistic, to stay positive and keep my eye on the ultimate goal: slowing the Arctic ice melt.
 There are many bumps along the road of research and development, but we must never give up hope.
 We must continue to fight for this beautiful world we live in.